writing retreat

 Norwich is a UNESCO City of Literature and hosts the National Centre for Writing in Dragon Hall.

-The University of East Anglia and its renown creative writing department is walkable & bikable.
+The University of East Anglia and its renowned creative writing department is walkable & bikable.

 Ideal for 18th- and 19th-century scholars, Bridgerton fans, and Regency buffs.